Disney Infinity 3.0: Twilight of the Republic

 The Twilight of the Republic Playset storyline is based on the era of the Star Wars prequel trilogy.
 Set during the events of Star Wars: The Clone Wars, Obi-Wan Kenobi, Anakin Skywalker, Yoda and Ahsoka Tano discover a reactivated Droid factory on the planet Geonosis.
 The four Jedi then decide to find out who is the mastermind behind the newly minted droid army.
-As the story progresses, the pair cross paths with General Grievous, Jabba the Hutt, Cad Bane, Mace Windu, Sebulba, Padme Amidala and the main antagonist Darth Maul, and travel to planets Coruscant, Naboo, Geonosis and Tatooine.
+As the story progresses, the pair cross paths with General Grievous, Jabba the Hutt, Cad Bane, Mace Windu, Sebulba, Padmé Amidala and the main antagonist Darth Maul, and travel to planets Coruscant, Naboo, Geonosis and Tatooine.

 Rise Against the Empire

 The Rise Against the Empire Playset storyline is based on the events of the original Star Wars trilogy, with some differences.
 The playset revolves around Luke Skywalker, his sister Leia, Han Solo and Chewbacca finding themselves locked in battle with Darth Vader.